 The performance period (fiscal 2022, 2023 and 2024) for the fiscal 2022 performance unit award has been completed.
 In August 2024, the Compensation Committee certified that our relative Total Shareholder Return for the performance period resulted in an award of 0.2825 shares for each performance unit granted.
 Accordingly, the number of shares presented for the fiscal 2022 performance unit award is equal to the number of shares actually earned for that period.
-Based on our relative Total Shareholder Return for fiscal 2023 award), the fiscal 2023 award (two-thirds of the performance period for the fiscal 2023 award), the fiscal 2023 award), the fiscal 2023 award), the fiscal 2024 (two-thirds of the performance period for the fiscal 2024 (one-third of the performance period for the fiscal 2024 (one-third of the performance period for the fiscal 2024 award), the fiscal 2024 award is presented at the Maximum performance level.
+Based on our relative Total Shareholder Return for fiscal 2023 and 2024 (two-thirds of the performance period for the fiscal 2023 award), the fiscal 2023 award is presented at the Target performance level.
+Based on our relative Total Shareholder Return for fiscal 2024 (one-third of the performance period for the fiscal 2024 award), the fiscal 2024 award is presented at the Maximum performance level.